spectre-lang/spectre/README.md

-# The Sunrise Programming Language
+# The Spectre Programming Language

-This is the main repository for Sunrise.
+This is the main repository for Spectre.
 It contains documentations, plans and logs.

 The name comes from the first sentence of `Manifesto of the Communist Party`: `A spectre is haunting Europe – the spectre of communism`.